 We really thought that I was just going to store over flow items in it but since I've been working from home for about 5 years now, it became abundantly clear that I needed to have a dedicated space to organize all of the tools of the trade that I have acquired.
 I jumped into the One Room Challenge at the last possible moment THEN quarantine hit and with the entire family at home under one roof, I REALLY needed the extra square footage to work in so thank you to the One Room Challenge for giving me the push I needed just when I needed it!

 Let's look back at it's humble beginnings.

-The aim for the space from the very beginning was to create a She Shed Studio, using as many items as I could that I already owned.
+Before the She Shed Design Studio, I stored work stuff all over the house!
+The aim for this space from the very beginning was to create a She Shed Design Studio, using as many items as I could that I already owned.
 When you are a designer, you tend to collect a lot of leftovers from different projects - accessories that didn't make it into the final reveal, items you don't have time to return AND I'm always purchasing styling items when I see them to use in projects because

 you only regret what you don't buy!
 I went through everything and created a cohesive concept using what I had and then filled in the gaps with online purchases because.....quarantine!